 An intoxication manslaughter charge in Tarrant County is one of the most difficult charges to face and is challenging for judges, juries, and attorneys alike.
-Anyone who has driven home and regretted it the next morning also realizes that either blind luck or the grace of God prevented them from facing a crime of this magnitude.
+Anyone who has driven home and regretted it the next morning realizes that either blind luck or the grace of God prevented them from facing a crime of this magnitude.
 Unlike most criminal offenses, there is no mental state requirement for the offense.
 In other words, it is not necessary for the prosecution to prove that you intended to hurt someone.

 Intoxication must be proven at the time of the act, accident, or wreck that caused the death.
 Additionally, intoxication must be proven to the cause of the death, either by accident or mistake.
-To learn more, call a Fort Worth DWI manslaughter lawyer today.
-We can help.
-We have handled numerous intoxication manslaughter cases, both as defense attorneys and former prosecutors, and will thoroughly investigate every aspect of your case.
-Rest assured, if there is an issue in your case we will find it and use it to your advantage.

 Intoxication manslaughter is the most serious intoxication crime in Texas.
 It is committed when an intoxicated driver causes the death of another person.
-It is a very sad for all parties because the driver obviously never intended to kill someone.

 Even if a sentence is probated, the probationer must spend at least 30 days, day-for-day, in custody.
-Additionally, the probationer will not be able to consume alcohol for the probationary period (most often 10 years), will have license suspensions, and be subject to numerous other conditions including having interlock installed on any vehicle that is operated on an occupational license, taking classes, doing community service and reporting to probation officers once a month.
+Additionally, the probationer will not be able to consume alcohol for the probationary period (most often 10 years), will have license suspensions, and be subject to numerous other conditions, including having interlock installed on any vehicle that is operated on an occupational license, taking classes, performing community service and reporting to probation officers once a month.
 You read correctly: Most individuals who are placed on probation for intoxication manslaughter are on probation for 10 years.
 This means a probationer can be perfect for 9.5 years, then have a violation and be sentenced to 20 years in prison.
-In essence, a person who is placed on probation is giving up 30 years of their life to the court in some senses.
+In essence, a person who is placed on probation is giving up 30 years of their life to the court in some sense.

-Additionally, it is common in some counties, such as Tarrant County, to slap on an additional paragraph in the indictment alleging a deadly weapon (a car) was used in the offense.
+Additionally, it is common in some counties, including Tarrant County, to slap on an additional paragraph in the indictment alleging a deadly weapon (a car) was used in the offense.
 The effect of a deadly weapon finding is that the judge cannot give probation in a case where the deadly weapon enhancement is found to be true.
 Only a jury can give probation in that situation, and only for sentences that are 10 years or less.
 Additionally, a deadly weapon finding doubles the time a person must serve in prison before being eligible for parole.
 More information can be found by referencing Penal Code Section 19.04.